 The Central Coast has a really nice ride from Gosford to Ettalong (40km return).
 This is really simple to get to by train from the north shore.
 There is also a ferry that usually runs from Palm Beach but this takes a bit of planning.
 Further on from there is Tuggerah Lake, Warners Bay (22km return)., Fernleigh track (28km return) and Newcastle Harbour (30km) which is really nice.
 These take a bit longer on the train.
 Some cyclists ride all over the place in this area but a lot of the riding is road based if you are not on the trails I have mentioned.
 All these rides are on this page.

 The final place that I like is Bowral and the Bong Bong Track.
 This is really handy if you live near Campbelltown.
-The trail is only 30km if you include a ride all around Bowral.
-Bundanoon is nearby and that is beautiful as well but yet to be tested by your scribe. \.
+The trail is 30km if you include a ride all around Bowral.
+Bundanoon is nearby, pretty town and mtb tracks and great views.

 So what to think about ?
 Its summer so get out and about early if it looks like being a hot day.
 Apart from Fernleigh and Bundanoon, fire hazards shouldn’t be a problem.
 Whatever track you go on, don’t bother going out on total fire ban days without being informed, take water, sunscreen and cover up and have a great ride.

 If you are driving with the Kids Bikes on the back

 If you are driving off from Sydney on that big holiday and have the kids bikes loaded up, here are some places that are easy to get to.

 The Northern end of Budgewoi Lake. – A treat for kids and quite close to that monster that is the Pacific Highway.
 Tide to the fish and chips and coffee shops in the small Budgewoi Village